Jollywatt/typst-fletcher/src/flexigrid.typ

 ///
 /// The main @diagram function is essentially equivalent to @flexigrid wrapped in `cetz.canvas()`.
 #let flexigrid(
-  objects,
   ..args,
   /// Gutter between cells.
   ///
   /// Numbers are interpreted in CeTZ units.
-  /// Column and row gutter can be controlled independently as the first and last numbers in a pair, `(col-gutter, row-gutter)`.
+  /// Column and row gutter can be controlled independently as the first and last numbers
+  /// in a pair, `(col-gutter, row-gutter)`.
   ///
   /// #let fig(s) = cetz.canvas({
   ///   fletcher.flexigrid(